FarisZR/knocker-expo/README.md

 ## Install

 The app has been tested on android.
-An apk is available under the latest release in the [Releases Tab](https://github.com/FarisZR/knocker-expo/releases)
+An apk is available under the latest release in the [Releases Tab](https://github.com/FarisZR/knocker-expo/releases).
+APKs are also build on changes to the code or the pipelines

 ## development